MonoidMusician/blog/sources/Eudoxus.md

 We can squash all that nonsense behind two new constants $D$ and $E$, reaching our next conclusion:
 $$|pf(g(p)) - pg(f(p))| = |p|w(p) < D|p| + E.$$

-Take a breath … One last step.
+Take a breath&nbsp;… One last step.

 Both sides now behave like $|p|$.
 If you look really closely, this actually implies that $w(p)$ is bounded: